winkledux/TypeBolt/README.md

 # TypeBolt
-TypeBolt is a program written in python 3, to test how fast you type with the keyboard.
+TypeBolt is a program written in python 3 that test your typing skills.
 Results are saved on a .csv file, which later are used by grapher.py to show a line graph with your score.
 Check how fast you type!

 # Usage
 Run TypeBolt.py, which will open your selected browser.
 Once finished typing, close the browser and then run graph.py to see your results!